steve-maddox/chemevol-sjm/README.md

 The version of this code used for De Vis et al 2017b is in release [v_de_vis2017](https://github.com/zemogle/chemevol/releases/tag/v_de_vis2017).
 The master version contains the version described in De Vis et al 2020.

-#
-This is a version modified by Maddox.
-The changes include:
+## SJM version

+The version modified by Maddox has many changes including some bug fixes and some simplifications of the code.

-in evolve.py:
+* in evolve.py:

+   * in ChemModel changed the load_sfh_and_inflow to normalize the SFH using proper dt steps, and made defn of dt consistent throughout.

-    removing several in-line loops and using array assignments instead.
-This required a coupld of changes to variables to make sure they were numpy arrays instead of lists.
+    * removing several in-line loops and using array assignments instead.
+This required a couple of changes to variables to make sure they were numpy arrays instead of lists.

-    using a lookup table to get redshift as a function of t, to speed up compared to multiple cals to z_at_value()
+    * using a lookup table to get redshift as a function of t, to speed up compared to multiple calls to z_at_value() which does lengthy numerical integrals for each call.

+    * starting at a sensible t, instead of 0.03 Gyr, which corresponds to z = 67...

-    using dt instead of 0.03
+    * using dt instead of a fixed 0.03Gyr

-    passing the dts array as an argument to recycle as well as the current dt
+    * passing the dts array as an argument to recycle as well as the current dt

-in functions.py:
+* in functions.py:

-    limit time range to age of the universe in extra_sfh_and_inflows()
+    * limit time range to start at t_start and end at the age of the universe in extra_sfh_and_inflows()

-    removing several in-line loops and using array assignments instead
+    * removing several in-line loops and using array assignments instead

-    in outflows_nelso(), change from integral to differential mass-loading factors
+    * in outflows_nelso(), change from integral to differential mass-loading factors

-    in outflows_feldman(), change to return 3 vel components [0.7,0.2,0.1]
+    * in outflows_feldman(), change to return 3 vel components [0.7,0.2,0.1]

-    added outflows() to easily flip between nelson and feldman options
+    * added outflows() to easily flip between nelson and feldman options

-    in mass_integral took 10**m outside loop
+    * in mass_integral took 10**m outside loop

-    in recycle - changed the way it does the summation over spread in infall times so it does not have material inflaling before it is expelled.
+    * in recycle - changed the way it does the summation over spread in infall times so it does not have material inflaling before it is expelled.

-in lookups.py:
+* in lookups.py:

-   changed the table of infall times - used a better wat to do the calculation changed the interpolation method for find_mass_loading and find_reaccretion_time changed the table of reaccretion times.
+   * changed the table of infall times - used a better wat to do the calculation
+   * changed the interpolation method for find_mass_loading and find_reaccretion_time
+   * changed the table of reaccretion times.

 #